16 Top-Rated Things to Do on the Toronto Islands

 Exploring the waterways is a wonderful way to see wildlife, including wading birds like herons, ducks, geese, and even swans.
 Also, keep an eye out for turtles basking in the sun on partially submerged logs.

 If you and your family crave some wide-open green space with somewhere for the kids to run wild while you enjoy a pleasant picnic, Toronto Island Park has you covered.
 Hundreds of picnic tables and free BBQs are spread throughout the park under large, leafy trees.
 Just pick your favorite and set up, relax, and unwind.

 Some of the most desirable spots are just back from Centre Island Beach, where both a playground and a splash pad are side by side.
 A washroom facility is also nearby as is Franklin Children's Garden.

 If all your wandering around Toronto Island Park has made you hungry or thirsty, it's likely time to head to the nearest patio.
 A variety of restaurants offer food and cold drinks on sunny patios.

 One of the best places to visit for lunch and a drink is the Toronto Island BBQ right beside the Centre Island ferry terminal.
 Stunning views of the city will leave you slack-jawed and snapping photos non-stop, and the coming and going of the ferry provides a pleasant distraction.

-For a garden setting under leafy trees with partial views out to Cherry Beach, head to the patio at The Riviera.
+For a garden setting under leafy trees with partial views out to Cherry Beach, head to the patio at The Riviera Ward's Island Kitchen.
 Light meals, cold drinks, and fantastic desserts are served at well-spaced tables, where quiet conversations and birdsong are the acoustic accompaniment to your meal.
-Just across the lawn from the Ward's Island ferry terminal is the delightful Island Café.
+Just across the lawn from the Ward's Island ferry terminal is the delightful The Island Café.